adolfintel/WaifUPnP/README.md

 UPnP Port Forwarding for Java couldn't be any easier!

-WaifUPnP is an _extermely_ lightweight Java library that allows you to:
+WaifUPnP is an _extremely_ lightweight Java library that allows you to:

 - open/close TCP/UDP ports
 - check if there's an UPnP router available